We earn commissions from brands listed on this site, which influences how listings are presented.

 Balance transfer cards are worth a second look

-Example: If you owe $6,000 on a high-interest card and qualify for a 0 percent APR balance transfer card with an 18-month intro offer, you could save over $1,200 in interest and have a clear runway to pay off the balance without new charges piling up.
+Example: If you owe $6,000 on a high-interest card and qualify for a 0 percent APR balance transfer card with an 18-month intro offer, you could save over $1,200 in interest and have a clear runway for paying off your balance without new charges piling up.

 Rewards and perks are getting more competitive